TK-Studios-CFX/tk-docs/tk-weed.md

 # tk-weed

-> TK Weed is a highly configurable weed farming, extraction and cooking resource with multiple growth stages, custom props support for infinite custom strains of weed.
+> TK Weed is a highly configurable weed farming, extraction and cooking resource with multiple growth stages, custom props and support for infinite custom strains of weed..

 ## Config

-> There are no configurable options for this resource

 ### Database Config